ip7z/7zip/README.md

 ## How to Use 7-Zip

 ### Graphical User Interface (GUI)
-1. Open 7-Zip from the Start menu or desktop shortcut.
+1. Open 7Zipfrom the Start menu or desktop shortcut.
 2. Use the interface to browse, compress, or extract files with ease.

 ### Command-Line Interface (CLI)
-For power users, 7-Zip provides a command-line tool (`7z.exe`).
+For power users, 7Zipprovides a command-line tool (`7z.exe`).
 Here are a few basic commands:

 - **Compress a file/folder:**
   ```bash